liadaltiff/education/README.md

 # Education Project
-This project demonstates how to move studens from one school to another in Tel Aviv city.
+This project demonstrates how to move studens from one school to another in Tel Aviv city.